-1808 Wedemeyer Street, full floor office suite, 7,656 square feet, is available for lease.
-This Georgian Revival style structure is historic (circa 1932) and once served as a dormitory to house U.S. Public Health Service nurses.
+1808 Wedemeyer Street, Suite 300, a full-floor space containing 7,656 square feet, is available for lease.
+This historic (circa 1932) Georgian Revival style structure was built as a dormitory to house nurses who worked at the neighboring Public Health Service Hospital.
 1808 Wedemeyer Street has been fully renovated for modern office use.

-Suite 300 is a full-floor space comprising 7,656 rentable square feet.
-Layout includes approximately 15 private spaces for office or conference uses, 5 larger multi-purpose spaces, a private kitchenette and private restrooms.
+Suite 300 layout includes 5 larger, multi-use or conference spaces, approximately 15 private spaces for office or other uses, a private kitchenette and private restrooms.
 Elevator opens to the reception area.

-Suite features views of the nearby Mountain Lake, Mountain Lake Park and Lobos Creek Valley in the Presidio’s Southern Wilds.
+Suite 300 has views of the nearby Mountain Lake and the Southern Wilds of the Presidio.
 The suite’s western windows have views of the Pacific Ocean.
 1808 Wedemeyer Street is near El Polín Spring, the

-Tenant has access to bicycle storage and a shower on the garden (basement) level.
+Tenant has access to a shared bicycle storage room and a shower on the basement level.

 Tenant expenses include parking, insurance, telecom and data.
 Basic office utilities and Service District Charge (SDC) are included in monthly rent in the first year of tenancy.
 SDC is a reimbursement to the Trust for a portion of municipal services such as police, fire, and emergency services, and road and other infrastructure maintenance.
 Tenant pays a pro rata share of any increase in building's operating expenses after first year of occupancy.